RohanSChandra/HTML-CSS-Shop/README.md

 # HTML-CSS-Shop

-This was a project that was assigned to me by Developers Institute (please note that boiler plate code was provided).
+This was a project that was assigned to me by Developers Institute.

 ## Learning Outcomes